-Every piece of Amanda Green’s jewellery is thoughtfully designed and intricately hand-crafted.
+Every piece of Amanda Green’s jewellery is thoughtfully designed.
+Intricately hand-crafted.
 To ensure your jewellery will stay beautiful, please follow these basic guidelines:

 Apply all beauty products such as perfume, hairspray, or deodorant, before putting on your jewellery.

-Jewellery should be removed prior to swimming or doing household chores that involve the use of abrasive cleaners or chemicals.
+Jewellery should be removed before swimming or doing household chores that involve the use of abrasive cleaners or chemicals.

-It is not advised to clean jewellery products with abrasive cleaning products or even proprietary jewellery cleaning products to restore pieces.
+I advised you not to clean your jewellery products with abrasive cleaning products or even proprietary jewellery cleaning products to restore pieces.
 Use only mild soapy water to avoid damaging your jewellery.

-Contact AJG and use her repair service or professional ultrasonic cleaning equipment for a deeper and safer cleaning of jewellery pieces (except oxidized silver).
+Contact AJG and use her repair service or professional ultrasonic cleaning equipment for deeper and safer cleaning of jewellery pieces (except oxidised silver).